spencerlievens/prova/docs/design/rate_limiter.md

 ## Recommendation

-The most simple and effective algorithm would be a straightforward addition of two consensus rules: one for total blocks and another for block runs.
+The simplest and most effective algorithm would be a straightforward addition of two consensus rules: one for total blocks and another for block runs.

 The total blocks limit determines the permissible share of a mining difficulty period.
 A good value for this would be something like 25%: that would prevent someone from owning the end of one period and the beginning of another period to try and get a reorganizing majority of blocks.